We’re so excited about our Pinterest Keyword Planning Guide — our free gift to you!

 We update it every year so you get the most relevant content and pinning strategies, as well as new ideas and tips for the upcoming year.

-But this year, we wanted to give you a gift that could help you level up your game on Pinterest even more.
+But now, we wanted to give you a gift that could help you level up your game on Pinterest even more.
 A gift that takes into account the most critical part of any Pinterest strategy.

 Pinterest is a search and discovery tool.
 People use the platform to get ideas for future projects and to dream about how they can improve their homes, appearance, business, and life.